_ [Contents]

 which turns the discussion on its head relative to what we have done here.
 We started by postulating the existence of the geometric product, and then used it to work out the properties of dot and wedge.

-They can get away with equation 22 when talking about vectors, but it doesn’t generalize well to higher-grade objects, and it gets students started off on the wrong foot conceptually.
+They can get away with equation 35 when talking about vectors, but it doesn’t generalize well to objects of any grade higher or lower than 1, and it gets students started off on the wrong foot conceptually.
+Here is a simple counterexample:

 In ordinary Euclidean space, whenever you compute the dot product of a vector with itself, the result is positive; that is, S·S > 0.
 In general, whenever this dot product is positive, we say that the vector S is spacelike.